sgreenhill/aria/doc/OMake.md

     -link "gcc -g"
     -set TARGET macOS

-Note that arguments that include spaces are enclosed within quotes, as required by the shell.
+Arguments that include spaces are enclosed within quotes, as required by the shell.

 In configuration files, each option is specified on a separate line beginning with the option name followed by a colon.
-Any parameters to the option are separated by whitespace, and parameters that include space must be quoted.
+Any parameters of the option are separated by whitespace, and parameters that include space must be quoted.
 The following correspond to the above examples:

     script:
     read: omake.ini